Poetry0354/Poetry0354/Hi.md

 If you have any questions about front-end web development, feel free to <a href="mailto:vishalmaurya3112@gmail.com">contact me through email</a> me.

-You can hire me as a freelancer on <a href="https://www.fiverr.com/share/QDr4mw">Fiverr</a> or <a href="https://www.linkedin.com/in/vishalmaurya/">LinkedIn</a> to deploy your machine learning project on web.
+You can hire me as a freelancer on <a href="https://www.linkedin.com/in/samuel-felipe-trujillo-espinosa-3b0361274/">LinkedIn</a> to deploy your project on the web.

   </td>
   <td width="50%" valign="top">

-## It's not perfect, isn't it?
+## It's all dark, isn't it, just keep going...?

 **<img alt="Feedback" src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg">**

-“I think it’s very important to have a feedback loop, where you’re constantly thinking about what you’ve done and how you could be doing it better.”
+<strong>“Nothing is lost if you have the courage to proclaim that all is lost and you have to start over.”</strong>
-– Elon Musk
+– Julio Cortazar-

   </td>
   </tr>